Chapter 36 : 35- The Eye of the Storm

 “And where do you propose to keep your enemies?”
 Umbridge asked again in her unnaturally sweet voice.

 “It was part of the deal I had with Selwyn if I joined.
-Mosby’s taking over as Minister and said that any prisoners we’re keeping he wants as close as possible.”
+Mosby’s declared himself Minister and said that any prisoners we’re keeping he wants as close as possible.”

 “The Ministry.”
 Marietta answered.